chrzaszcz/ex_doctor/README.md

 ### Sorted call statistics: `sorted_call_stat`

-You can sort the call stat by accumulated time, descending:
+You can sort the call stat by accumulated time (descending) with `:tr.sorted_call_stat/1`:

 ```elixir
 iex(20)> :tr.sorted_call_stat(fn tr(data: [n]) when is_integer(n) -> n end)
 [{3, 1, 7981, 1991}, {2, 1, 5990, 1993}, {1, 1, 3997, 1994}, {0, 1, 2003, 2003}]
 ```

-The first element of each tuple is the key, the rest is the same as above.
+The first element of each tuple is the key, the rest are the same as above.
 To pretty-print it, use `:tr.print_sorted_call_stat/2`.
 The second argument limits the table row number, e.g. we can only print the top 3 items: